 Small business owners or self-employed workers may find that a commercial line better meets their needs for flexibility, interest rate, and repayment terms.
 If you want to expand your business or take advantage of certain business class banking perks, a small business line may be the best loan product out there.

 It’s important to note that business loans are usually paid annually, or semi-annually, so the amortization schedule will look unique.
-Calculate a typical commercial loan amortization schedule with Bankrate’s Business Loan Calculator.
+Calculate a typical commercial loan amortization schedule with an online business loan calculator.

 Principal vs. Interest: Know Where Your Payments are Going